-- The final location of the crossing is to be approved by the Responsible Authority via a "Consent to Work within the Road Reserve", prior to the undertaking of works. - (23) Prior to the commencement of the use of the development authorised by this permit, any internal customer parking, manoeuvring areas and loading and unloading areas created by the proposed development and as shown on the endorsed plan are to be in accordance with Council's Infrastructure Design Manual, and any specifications approved by the Responsible Authority, and be: - (a) constructed; - (b) properly formed to such levels that they can be used in accordance with the plans; - (c) drained - (d) surfaced with an all-weather (sealed) surface; - (e) include shade structures over at least 20% of the car parking areas; - (f) line marked to indicate each car space and all access lanes, including pedestrian path ways; - (g) clearly marked to show the direction of traffic along access lanes and driveway; - (h) restrict vehicle access to only the site's entry/exit points; and - (i) signed and illuminated.

-Car spaces, access lanes and driveways must be kept available for these purposes at all times.

-- (24) Prior to commencement of works, a Construction Site Management Plan in accordance with Council's Infrastructure Design Manual must be prepared, approved and implemented to the satisfaction of the Responsible Authority.
-The plan must show: - (a) measures to control erosion and sediment and sediment laden water runoff, including the design details of structures; - (b) measures to retain dust, silt and debris onsite, both during and after the construction phase; - locations of any construction wastes, equipment, machinery and/or earth storage/stockpiling during construction; - (d) where access to the site for construction vehicle traffic will occur; - (e) tree protection zones; - (f) the location and details of a sign to be erected at the entrance(s) of the site advising contractors that they are entering a 'sensitive site' with prescribed tree protection zones and fences; - (g) the location of trenching works, boring, and pits associated with the provision of services; - (h) the location of any temporary buildings or yards. - (25) Prior to the commencement of the use of the development authorised by this permit, all drainage infrastructure required by the approved drainage plan must be constructed in accordance with plans and specifications approved by the Responsible Authority. - (26) Prior to the commencement of construction on the site, a properly prepared drainage plan with certified computations must be submitted to and approved by the Responsible Authority.
-The plan must accord with the provisions of Council's Infrastructure Design Manual and be prepared by a suitably qualified person to the satisfaction of the Responsible Authority.
-In particular the plan must demonstrate:
+Moira Planning Scheme Amendment C88 | Panel Report | 3 June 2019 The final location of the crossing is to be approved by the Responsible Authority via a "Consent to Work within the Road Reserve", prior to the undertaking of works (23) Prior to the commencement of the use of the development authorised by this permit, any internal customer parking, manoeuvring areas and loading and unloading areas created by the proposed development and as shown on the endorsed plan are to be in accordance with Council's Infrastructure Design Manual, and any specifications approved by the Responsible Authority, and be: (a) constructed (b) properly formed to such levels that they can be used in accordance with the plans; (c) drained (d) surfaced with an all-weather (sealed) surface; (e) include shade structures over at least 20% of the car parking areas; (f) line marked to indicate each car space and all access lanes, including pedestrian path ways; (g) clearly marked to show the direction of traffic along access lanes and driveway; (h) restrict vehicle access to only the site's entry/exit points; and signed and illuminated. (i) Car spaces, access lanes and driveways must be kept available for these purposes at all times.
+(24) Prior to commencement of works, a Construction Site Management Plan in accordance with Council's Infrastructure Design Manual must be prepared, approved and implemented to the satisfaction of the Responsible Authority.
+The plan must show measures to control erosion and sediment and sediment laden water runoff, including the (a) design details of structures; (b) measures to retain dust, silt and debris onsite, both during and after the construction phase: locations of any construction wastes, equipment, machinery and/or earth (c) storage/stockpiling during construction; where access to the site for construction vehicle traffic will occur; (d) (e) tree protection zones; (f) the location and details of a sign to be erected at the entrance(s) of the site advising contractors that they are entering a 'sensitive site' with prescribed tree protection zones and fences the location of trenching works, boring, and pits associated with the provision of services; (g) and (h) the location of any temporary buildings or yards (25) Prior to the commencement of the use of the development authorised by this permit, all drainage infrastructure required by the approved drainage plan must be constructed in accordance with plans and specifications approved by the Responsible Authority (26) Prior to the commencement of construction on the site, a properly prepared drainage plan with certified computations must be submitted to and approved by the Responsible Authority.
+The plan must accord with the provisions of Council's Infrastructure Design Manual and be prepared

-Date permit comes into operation: (or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation)
+Date issued: Date permit comes into operation: (or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation) Signature for the responsible authority: ermit No.: 5/2017/204 Page 59 of